bigtangle/server/README.md

 Web Service ( Spring)
 validate service (bitcoinj)
 Storage (bitcoinj)
-Full SQL using postgres first, then to Hbase or Spark Job server
+Full SQL using mysql or postgres first, then to Hbase or Spark Job server

+Unit test and docker container test